zmbush/zmbush.com/projects/_posts/2012-06-15-CSUA-account-server.markdown

 ---
 layout: post
-title: CSUA Account Server
+title: CSUA Account Server (a.k.a.
+Accountant)
-image: account.png
+image: accountant.png
 snippet: |
   This was created to help to modernize the account creation system for UC Berkeley's Computer Science Undergraduate Association.
-The account creation will now be done by a web form.
 ---
 This project is still in progress, but when completed, will make the creation of accounts for the CSUA much easier for the Technical Vice President to handle.